 - An ID-card, which is a mandatory identity document for all Estonian citizens.
 The PINs required for electronic signing are issued to you in a security envelope with the card.
 In order to use your ID-card, you also need a card reader and ID-software.

-- A Digi-ID card: Estonian citizens can use their digi-IDs in parallel with ID-cards while foreigners are issued e-resident’s digital IDs.
+- A digital ID card: Estonian citizens can use their digital IDs in parallel with ID-cards while foreigners are issued e-resident’s digital IDs.

 - A Smart-ID is a SIM-independent device-based solution for smartphones.